bch29/agda-holes/README.md

 cong₂ : ∀ {a b} (A : Set a) (B : Set b) (f : A → B) {x y} → x ≈ y → f x ≈ f y
 ```

-You must also have available a `sym` theorem with the following type:
+You must also have available a `sym` function with the following type:

 ```agda
 sym : ∀ {a} {A : Set a} {x y : A} → x ≈ y → y ≈ x
 ```

-This function may only have exactly _one_ explicit argument.
+This function must have exactly _one_ explicit argument.

 Now, to use the library, you must do the following (where `cong` and `sym` are the functions described above):